mddazure/vpn-traffic-selector-snat/README.md

  ip nat inside
  negotiation auto
 ```
-Traffic received on the LAN interface is compared to the access-list.
+Traffic received on the LAN interface is compared to the `snat-inside` access list.
 If it matches, the source address is replaced as defined in the NAT pool.

-The replaced source address then matches the access list attached to the crypto map, so it sent down the encrypted connection.
+The replaced source address then matches the access list attached to the crypto map, so it is sent down the encrypted connection.

 The right-hand router `c8k-10` is configured similarly, with following differences:
 - It does not contain the Source NAT configuration.